Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Semi-supervised Domain Translation via Inverse EOT

-\end{proposition} The proposition offers a closed-form expression for $Z^\theta(x)$, which is essential for optimizing \eqref{eq:loss}.
-Furthermore, the following proposition provides a method for sampling $y$ given a new sample $x_{\text{new}}$. \begin{proposition}[Tractable conditional distributions] From our parametrization of the cost function \eqref{eq:cost} and dual potential \eqref{eq:dual_potential} it follows that the $\pi^{\theta}(\cdot|x)$ are Gaussian mixtures:
+\end{proposition} The proposition offers a closed-form expression for \(Z^\theta(x)\), which is essential for optimizing \eqref{eq:loss}.
+Furthermore, our following proposition supplements the previous one and provides a method for sampling $y$ given a new sample $x_{\text{new}}$. \begin{proposition}[Tractable conditional distributions] From our parameterization of the cost function \eqref{eq:cost} and dual potential \eqref{eq:dual_potential} it follows that the $\pi^{\theta}(\cdot|x)$ are Gaussian mixtures: